-Another idea not really considered by the city is putting this money towards work programs for panhandlers and the homeless.
+Another idea not really considered by the City is putting this money towards work programs for panhandlers and the homeless.

-New Bedford has a significant, growing panhandler and homeless population.
-Each year the homeless count shows growth in the homeless population and it seems that every major intersection in New Bedford has a panhandler begging for money.
+New Bedford has had a significant, growing panhandler and homeless population for several years now.
+It seems that every major intersection in New Bedford has a panhandler begging for money.
 The exact number is not known, but not all panhandlers are homeless.
 Many live in poverty, have a home and simply panhandle to get by - or feed their alcohol or drug addiction.

 A hundred thousand dollars could go a long way to helping the homeless and panhandlers that want help.
 I'm talking about the folks that want to improve their situation.

 Paying a wage could improve the situation of 50 people. \$100,000 could fund 9,090 hours of work at \$11 per hour.
 That means 50 people could get 181 hours of work.
 That's 22 hours of work for 8 weeks/two month, or \$1,000 of income per month.